 What Might Happen after a Violation?

 If you are issued a real estate license violation, you’ll receive a notification letter in the mail.
 This prompts your right to request a disciplinary hearing.
-It’s import to request this right, as it expires soon after the real estate citation letter is received.
-Depending on the violation, penalties may lead to a restricted license, suspended license or a revoked license.
+It’s important to request this right, as it expires soon after the real estate citation letter is received.
+Depending on the violation, penalties may lead to a restricted license, suspended license, or a revoked license.
 If you choose a hearing and disagree with the outcome, you’ll also have the option to appeal the decision afterward with a writ of mandate.

 Should I Represent Myself?

-A disciplinary hearing for a real estate license violation is similar to a trial.
+A disciplinary hearing for a real estate license violation is like a trial.
 While you have the right to self-representation, a disciplinary action will affect your career significantly.
 An experienced attorney will guide you through the proper filings and assist your claim.
 Trade journal first Tuesday stresses the important of legal counsel in an editorial note in this 2015 article about disciplinary action in the field.

 Expensive and complex transactions, like real estate, are more prone to litigious allegations by nature.
 It’s one of the unique challenges of the job.
 It’s true that real estate agents sometimes make mistakes.
 But sometimes the facts are misrepresented, and an agent faces discipline when there is no legitimate violation.
 When you defend your real estate license, you defend your livelihood.